 We then conducted an exhaustive trial of water-based paint and upon reviewing their properties found that water-based paint contains more pigment (i.e., it “covers” better) than solvent-based paint that has been cut with thinner, with the result that less paint is needed to complete a given job.
 The use of existing techniques to apply water-based paint leads to the use of more paint than is needed, increasing costs.
 We realized that it was overuse of paint that was fueling the view that water-based paint is more expensive.
 Using the appropriate amount of paint not only saves on total paint consumption, but also streamlines work by shortening the number of hours needed to complete a given painting job, increasing the amount of work that can be finished each day and boosting body repair revenue.
 As a result, dealers in Thailand welcomed the introduction of water-based paint, and we were able to bring it to all of the more than 100 body repair and painting shops in the country.
-Having incorporated these techniques into training materials, we’re currently introducing water-based paint in China, and we will have completed its introduction in Indonesia by the end of this fiscal year.
-We’ve also begun to study its introduction in Vietnam and the Philippines.
-In Asia, where there are no regulations prohibiting solvent-based paint, and China, where such regulations are comparatively weak, Honda’s environmental responsiveness in this area places it a step ahead of other companies.
-We will continue this program of activities to delight those who implement environmental measures based on our global environmental slogan, “Blue Skies for Our Children.”
+Having incorporated these techniques into training materials, introduction of water-based paint in China is underway, while its introduction in Indonesia was completed in 2012.
+We have also started introducing it in Vietnam, while studies into doing the same in the Philippines are underway.
+In Asia, where there are no regulations prohibiting solvent-based paint, and China, where such regulations are comparatively weak, Honda's environmental responsiveness in this area places is a step ahead of other companies.
+We will continue this program of activities to ensure that those who implement environmental measures come away happy, based on our global environmental slogan, “Blue Skies for Our Children.”